risc0/risc0-foundry-template/README.md

 ## Overview

-The picture below shows a simplified overview of how users can integrate [Bonsai] into their Ethereum smart contracts:
+Here is a simplified overview of how devs can integrate RISC Zero, with [Bonsai] proving, into their Ethereum smart contracts:

 ![Bonsai Foundry Template Diagram](images/bonsai-foundry-template.png)

 1. Run your application logic in the [RISC Zero zkVM].
-The provided Command Line Interface (CLI) sends an off-chain proof request to the Bonsai proving service.
+The provided Command Line Interface (CLI) sends an off-chain proof request to the [Bonsai] proving service.
-2. Bonsai generates the computation result, written to the [journal], and a SNARK proof of its correctness.
+2. [Bonsai] generates the program result, written to the [journal], and a SNARK proof of its correctness.
 3. The CLI submits this proof and journal on-chain to your app contract for validation.
 4. Your app contract calls the [RISC Zero Verifier] to validate the proof.
 If the verification is successful, the journal is deemed trustworthy and can be safely used.